-PAGE 3 Frecce Tricolori takes a colorful flight.
-Photo courtesy of Frecce Tricolori, Pattuglia Acrobatica Nazionale, Aeronautica Militare, Rivolto Air By Tamara M. Warta SACRAMENTO, CA (MPG) - The California Capital Airshow, which typically roars through Sacramento Mather Airport each September, is returning Air Force's military jet again for 2024 - but with a new date and a distinct European flair.
-This year, the 18th annual California Capital Airshow will feature Frecce Tricolori, the Italian demonstration team.
+This year, the 18th annual California Capital Airshow will feature Frecce Tricolori, the Italian Air Force's military jet demonstration team.
 It will also be primarily an evening event, happening July 13 and 14.
-The changes may be surprising to airshow regulars, in the air for the switch to summer and the international celebration it's bound to bring.
-"Every year we want to do something fresh, we want to do something but excitement truly is new.
-We want to bring Continued on Page 2 CAPTAIN JOSEPH FOUNDATION HOLDS FUNDRAISER
+The changes may be surprising to airshow regulars, but excitement truly is in the air for the switch to summer and the international celebration it's bound to bring.
+"Every year we want to do something fresh, we want to do something new.
+We want to bring Continued on Page 2

-PAGE 10 PRSRTD STD.
-U.S. POSTAGE PAID CARMICHAEL, CA PERMIT NO. 350 OR CURRENT POSTAL CUSTOMER Bringing The World To Sac Local Shop Lifts Up Communities from Across the Globe
+PAGE 2 PRSRTD STD.
+U.S. POSTAGE PAID CARMICHAEL, CA PERMIT NO. 350 OR CURRENT POSTAL CUSTOMER